Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps

 \subsection{Carath\'eodory topology}

 We first provide some useful results on Carath\'eodory topology.
 Let $z \in \C$.
 For all $n \ge 0$, let $U_n \subset \C$ be a simply connected domain.
 Let $U \subset \C$ be a simply connected domain containing $z$.
 When $z \in U_n$, let $f_n$ (resp. $f$) be the unique conformal map from $\mathbb{D}$ to $U_n$ (resp. $U$) such that $f_n(0)=z$ (resp. $f(0)=z$) and $f'_n(0)>0$ (resp. $f'(0)>0$).
-We recall that $U_n$ converges to $U$ as $n\to \infty$ in the Carath\'eodory topology if $z \in U_n$ for $n$ large enough and $f_n$ converges to $f$ uniformly on compact subsets of $\mathbb{D}$.
-Note that the convergence does not depend on the choice of $z\in U$ (see e.g. Lemma 2.2 of \cite{BRY19}).
-The Carathéodory topology on the space of simply connected open domains of $\C$ containing $z$ is clearly metrizable.
-Still, with this definition, notice that a sequence $U_n$ which converges to $U$ in the sense of Carath\'eodory may also converge to another simply connected open domain $V$ such that $V \cap U=\emptyset$.
+We recall that $U_n$ converges to $U$ as $n\to \infty$ in the \textit{Carath\'eodory topology} if $z \in U_n$ for $n$ large enough and $f_n$ converges to $f$ uniformly on compact subsets of $\mathbb{D}$.
+Note that the convergence does not depend on the choice of $z\in U$ (see e.g.\@ Lemma 2.2 of \cite{BRY19}).
+The Carathéodory topology on the space of simply connected open domains of $\C$ containing $z$ is clearly metrizable {using the distance